raspberrypilearning/integer-classifier/en/step_3.md

 --- task ---

-In the next empty cell, call the `plt.imshow` function and pass it the first training image, as well as the parameter `cmap= 'gray'` to tell it to use the colour map for a greyscale image.
+In the next empty cell, call the `plt.imshow` function, and pass it the first training image, as well as the parameter `cmap= 'gray'` to tell it to use the colour map for a greyscale image.
 Note that the American spelling of 'gray' must be used.
 Print out the first training label too.

 ```python